Vetiver Live Plants

 Other amounts can be arranged please contact us

-Includes postage and packing within the UK and EU (see below for details regarding EU sales).
-Should you wish to purchase outside of the UK and EU, please email: firstname.lastname@example.org.
+Includes postage and packing within the UK by Royal Mail Tracked 24 post.
+Should you wish to purchase outside of the UK, please email: firstname.lastname@example.org.

 - Vetiver is a tropical, perennial, sterile, non-invasive grass.
 At Vetiver Grass UK we grow our plants on a little to give more robust stems and roots, so plants can establish quicker in cooler climates of the UK.
 Our plants are dispatched bare-rooted, wrapped in moist tissue, a bio-degradable bag and protective packaging.
 We always send our plants by Tracked24 post, to ensure they arrive in the best condition.

 Trial Pack – 15 slips, Pack 60 slips, Pack 100 slips, Pack 250 slips